towolf/towolf.github.com/docs/PsychCal/CalibrateMonSpd.markdown

     that files detection logic to cope.
 Additionally there is SaveIdentityClut\(\) to save a known good lut for automatic use with LoadIdentityClut, overriding its choice.
-And there is BitsPlusIdentityClutTest to test a Bits\+ or Datapixx device thoroughly for problems and aid in fixing them.
-It is easy to get fooled into thinking you got it right, even when using a photometer, because some of the problems are subtle and not detectable without use of dynamic test patterns like in BitsPlusIdentityClutTest with Mono\+\+ mode, or special debug functionality as in the DataPixx/ViewPixx devices.
+And there is BitsPlusIdentityClutTest to test a Bits+ or Datapixx device thoroughly for problems and aid in fixing them.
+It is easy to get fooled into thinking you got it right, even when using a photometer, because some of the problems are subtle and not detectable without use of dynamic test patterns like in BitsPlusIdentityClutTest with Mono++ mode, or special debug functionality as in the DataPixx/ViewPixx devices.

     I use a DataPixx to test such stuff and PTB has builtin diagnostic to